 In practical terms, these biologically meaningful coefficients obtained from the analysis will be highly valuable for guiding and enhancing batch and field experiments.
 They will allow researchers and environmental scientists to make accurate predictions regarding the growth conditions and needs of Acinetobacter baumannii YNWH 226 when employed for the remediation of Azo dye Congo red in polluted environments.
+One of the most important parameters in the Luong model is Sm, which is the maximal concentration of substrate tolerated.
+Concentrations of substrate or Congo Red inin this case above this value would completely inhibited the degradation rate [46].
 The use of substrate inhibition kinetics model in assessing the toxicity of dyes to the growth or degradation rate of microorganisms is beginning to be recognized as an important exercise.
 For instance, Anoxybacillus sp.
-PDR2 was able to decolorize different azo dyes in the descending order of Congo red > Direct Black 38 > Amaranth > DBG > Methyl Orange with Haldane modelling yielding yielded a maximum degradation rate or $q{max}$ from 3.331 to 13.592 h-1 at dyes concentratiosn from 149.014 to 340.642 mg/L, respectively [46].
+PDR2 was able to decolorize different azo dyes in the descending order of Congo red > Direct Black 38 > Amaranth > DBG > Methyl Orange with Haldane modelling yielding yielded a maximum degradation rate or $q{max}$ from 3.331 to 13.592 h-1 at dyes concentratiosn from 149.014 to 340.642 mg/L, respectively [47].